CDLUC3/ezid/doc/apidoc.2.rst

 Additionally, an identifier may have one or more "co-owners," which are users other than the owner who are allowed to modify the identifier.
-Co-ownership can be specified in two ways.
-First, it can be specified globally as part of a user's account profile.
-For example, assuming a repository `R`:hl1: has an EZID account (i.e., this is a special kind of EZID user representing a repository system), an EZID user `U`:hl1: depositing digital objects in `R`:hl1: and using EZID to create identifiers for those objects can name `R`:hl1: as a co-owner of all its identifiers, past and future, thereby allowing the repository to manage the objects' target URLs and other metadata.
+Co-ownership can be specified in two ways:

-Visit the EZID UI and navigate to "My account" to specify global co-ownership.
+1. **Account-level**.
+It can be specified globally as part of a user's account profile.
+For example, assuming a repository `R`:hl1: has an EZID account (i.e., EZID user `R`:hl1: represents a repository system), an EZID user `U`:hl1: depositing digital objects in `R`:hl1: and using EZID to create identifiers for those objects can name `R`:hl1: as a co-owner of all its identifiers, past and future, thereby allowing the repository to manage the objects' target URLs and other metadata.
+Visit the EZID UI and navigate to "My account" to specify account-level co-ownership.

-Second, co-ownership can be specified on a per-identifier basis by listing one or more users in the identifier's "_coowners" reserved metadata element; see `Internal metadata`_ below.
-For example, repository `R`:hl1:, creating identifiers in EZID on behalf of EZID user `U`:hl1:, can name `U`:hl1: as a co-owner of those identifiers, thereby giving `U`:hl1: the right to modify identifiers created by the repository on its behalf.
-Note that any time a user modifies an identifier that it doesn't own, EZID adds the user to the identifier's "_coowners" element.
+2. **Identifier-level**.
+It can be specified on a per-identifier basis by listing one or more users in the identifier's "_coowners" reserved metadata element; see `Internal metadata`_ below.
+For example, repository `R`:hl1:, creating identifiers in EZID on behalf of EZID user `U`:hl1:, can name `U`:hl1: as a co-owner of those identifiers, thereby giving `U`:hl1: the right to modify identifiers created by the repository on the user's behalf.
+Note that any time a user modifies an identifier that it doesn't directly own, EZID adds the user to the identifier's "_coowners" element.

 Shadow ARKs
 -----------